 - Using a candy thermometer is essential.
 It makes sure you nail the temperature on the maple syrup sauce.

 - You’ll need to move quickly.
 Once you remove the sauce from the stove, it will start to set up.
 Right away, stir in the liquid smoke, and then, stir in the BBQ seasoning mix.
-Immediately pour it over the popcorn, and then, mix the popcorn with the smoky maple syrup BBQ sauce.
+Immediately pour the BBQ maple sauce over the popcorn, and then, mix it together.

 This vegan BBQ popcorn recipe makes ~11-13 cups.
-Once it’s completely cool, you can store it in an airtight container for ~3-5 days.
+Once it’s completely cool, you can store it in an airtight container for ~3-5 days (but always use your best judgement with leftovers).

 Smoky Maple BBQ Popcorn